On Anosovity, divergence and bi-contact surgery: Background

 \end{proposition}

-While Proposition~\ref{rateca} expresses the {\em relative} growth in the unstable direction with respect to the stable direction, the following proposition realizes when we have {\em absolute} growth and decay in those directions, which by Doering's result \cite{doering} yields Anosovity (see Remark~\ref{poincare}).
+While Proposition~\ref{rateca} expresses the {\em relative} expansion in the unstable direction with respect to the stable direction, the following proposition realizes when we have {\em absolute} expansion and contraction in those directions, which by Doering's result \cite{doering} yields Anosovity (see Remark~\ref{poincare}).

 \begin{proposition} Let $X$ be a projectively Anosov vector field and $r_s$ and $r_u$.
 Then $X$ is Anosov, if and only if, with respect to some Riemannian metric, we have \end{proposition}